How to set up an Occupational Therapy Private Practice – Step 1

 This information is for those who are already HCPC registered professionals with the relevant experience and expertise.
 The information below is not suitable for non-qualified professionals.

 This blog is aimed at those who want to set up their own private practice; there are loads of companies who are able to help you and guide you to do this.
-We didn’t use anyone specific in the UK and used the WONDERFUL and AWARD WINNING Crunch Practice Solutions in Australia.
+We didn’t use anyone specific in the UK and used a company in Australia.
 It depends on how much money you want to start with and pay for with the setting up, and how much you want to do.

-A word of warning though, often there are accounting fees are going to be so you are prepared.
+A word of warning though, often the are accounting fees are going to be so you are prepared.

 WHY: